bertinatto/scratchpad/README.md

-# gcp-pd-csi-driver-operator
+# gcp-filestore-csi-driver-operator

-An operator to deploy the [GCP PD CSI Driver](https://github.com/openshift/gcp-pd-csi-driver) in OKD.
+An operator to deploy the [GCP Filestore CSI Driver](https://github.com/openshift/gcp-pd-csi-driver) in OKD.

 This operator is installed by the [cluster-storage-operator](https://github.com/openshift/cluster-storage-operator).